Mobile phones have changed the way people communicate. Everywhere you see people talking over phone while on the move.

 None of us today can afford to avoid mobile phones.
 But certainly we can ensure that mobile phones are our servants and not our masters.
 We can fix boundaries for the time we spend with mobile phones; boundaries that should not be stretched or crossed.
 We can then live with dignity with the assurance that mobile phones serve our cause and that they will not dictate us to a life of bondage and slavery and unending boredom with so called entertainment.

 Choose life and not death!
+Thank you.

 “Watch out!
 Be on your guard against all kinds of greed; a man’s life does not consist in the abundance of his possessions.” — Jesus Christ (Luke 12:15 Bible)